michalaron/tds-trial-work/README.md

 # trialwork

-aThis application was generated using JHipster 7.0.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.0.1](https://www.jhipster.tech/documentation-archive/v7.0.1).
+abThis application was generated using JHipster 7.0.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.0.1](https://www.jhipster.tech/documentation-archive/v7.0.1).

 ## Development